 Inconvenience – “Keep Coming Back”

-Not only is Positive Changes exorbitantly priced, but it’s also extremely inconvenient for many people.
-Their centers are located throughout the country, but if you don’t live near one, it can be difficult to attend personal sessions.
-Even listening to the hypnotic suggestions was too time consuming for some.
+According to Positive Changes reviews, the program was rather inconvenient.
 “I lived 45 minutes away, so I spent an hour and a half in the car each week for these meetings.
 Needless to say, I quit after 1 month,” said one customer.

 “After spending 2 months driving 30 minutes each way to the center, I lost no weight and decided to give up on hypnosis,” another dieter claims.